-“Let the Land Say… Amen” is a two-day festival interpreting the history of Allison Creek and the Clay Hill Community.
+“Let the Land Say… Amen” is a festival interpreting the history of Allison Creek and the Clay Hill Community.

 Clay Hill Graveyard served as a burial ground for former slaves and free African-Americans while Allison Creek Cemetery holds the remains of Civil War soldiers, church founders and their descendants.

-The event takes place on the 146th anniversary of a brutal attack that was meant for bad but that eventually resulted in great good, joining former slaves and former slave owners to rally and pursue legal action that chased the KKK out of SC.
+The event took place on the 146th anniversary of a brutal attack that was meant for bad but that eventually resulted in great good, joining former slaves and former slave owners to rally and pursue legal action that chased the KKK out of SC.
 The Ku Klux Klan violently attacked blacks, including Rev. Elias Hill, a leading advocate of equal rights for the Freedmen in the Clay Hill community.
 Hill lead black community members to a new Freedmen settlement in Liberia.
 The festival will close with the dedication of a state historic marker commemorating Rev. Hill and the Liberian migration.
 Significantly, this will be the first state marker to acknowledge the horrific legacy of the Ku Klux Klan.